Lawyneer/Est-Pi-Monte-Carlo/README.md

 # Est-Pi-Monte-Carlo
-Estimate Pi using Monte Carlo Methods
+Estimate Pi using Monte Carlo Methods using MATLAB or Python.

 I know this is a trival example to anybody that has studied Monte Carlo Methods/Simulations or coded with Matlab/Python/etc.